What's On This Page

 Jasmine Tea Substitute

-Typically Jasmine tea makes guests feel welcome when served with it.
-However, if you don’t have Jasmine tea on hand or don’t like the flavor, you can use a variety of blended or flavored teas in its place.
+Typically, Jasmine tea makes guests feel welcome when served with it.
+However, if you don’t have Jasmine tea on hand or don’t like the flavour, you can use a variety of blended or flavoured teas in its place.

 Earl Grey